 Principal transactions revenues primarily consist of revenues related to realized and unrealized gains and losses on securities and derivative financial instruments.
+Also included in Principal transactions are unrealized gains and losses on financial instruments carried at fair value due to the Company's election of the fair value option under ASC 825.

-Commissions consist principally of fees charged to clients, primarily institutions and affiliates, for the execution of trades made on their behalf and are recorded on a trade date basis as securities transactions occur.
+Commissions, net consist principally of fees charged to clients, primarily institutions and affiliates, for the execution of trades made on their behalf and are recorded on a trade date basis as securities transactions occur.
+Also included in Commissions are revenues received from affiliates under a sales credit agreement.
+Certain related party transactions are recorded as a reduction of commission revenues described in Note 11.

-The Company earns fees for certain operational and administrative services provided to related parties; these fees are determined under a service level agreement.
-Revenues are recognized as charged and are accounted for on an accrual basis within income. (see Note 11).
+The Company recognizes revenues from related parties under a transaction services agreement as described in Note 11.
+These revenues are recognized as earned and are accounted for on an accrual basis within income.

-Investment banking, net includes fees arising from securities offerings in which the Company acts as an underwriter or selling agent, loan syndication fees or from other corporate advisory services and are recognized when services for the transactions are determined to be completed and the income is deemed reasonably determinable.
+Investment banking, net includes fees arising from securities offerings in which the Company acts as an underwriter or selling agent, loan syndication or from other corporate advisory services and are recognized when services for the transactions are determined to be completed and the income is deemed reasonably determinable.
 These amounts are reported net of fees shared with other affiliates who participate in these transactions.
 Transaction-related expenses, primarily consisting of legal, travel and other costs directly associated with the transaction, are deferred and recognized in the same period as the related investment banking transaction revenue.
 Underwriting revenues are presented net of related expenses.
 Non-reimbursed expenses associated with advisory transactions, net of client reimbursements are recorded within income.